-The discussion on top trends in educational technology should always begin with the technologies that seemingly will revolutionise the education sector.
-The number 1 technology in this list right now isextended reality.
+The discussion on top trends in educational technology should always begin with the technologies that seemingly will revolutionize the education sector.
+The number 1 technology in this list right now is extended reality.
 The most popular extended reality, Artificial Intelligence will keep on bridging the gaps in teaching and learning.
-This will also help educational institutions to personalise learning for every individual student.
+This will also help educational institutions to personalize learning for every individual student.

 Current Trends in Educational Technology

 A clear indicator which implicates that educational technology is a big deal, is the number of billionaires that the education sector has created.
 In China, Among 400 billionaires, seven belong to the Chinese education industry.
 The richest among them was Li Yongxin, cofounder and the chairman of Shenzhen-listed Office Education Technology.
 A company that provides online as well as offline training for individuals who are opting for civil service examinations.

 A recent Deloitte report states that by 2025, the Chinese education market is expected to reach $715 billion.
 So, in the future, we’ll be witnessing many billionaires from the Chinese EdTech industry.
 But, it isn’t just the Chinese market which is seeing the boom of education technology.
 According to EdWeek’s Market Brief, 15% of the schools in the USA will be having a set of VR classroom kits by 2021.

 A new report by London & Partners and Dealroom, reveals that London holds the position of the top destination for EdTech investment in Europe, with $630 million invested into London-based EdTech companies.
 It is the only European city among the top 10 destinations for EdTech VC investment value.
 The first four positions are held by Beijing, San Francisco, Shanghai, and Bangalore respectively, which clearly states that China dominates the global EdTech market.

 Impact of Covid-19 on EdTech